Guide to Shadowing a Doctor for Pre-Meds

 An observant student watches how the physician enters the room, how they conduct themselves in the room.
 Do they walk in the room and formally address the patient or formally introduce themselves?
 When they ask questions, how do they actively listen?
 Do they allow the patient to talk?
 What is their method of questioning?
 What is their method of obtaining information?
 That is very important.

-How Many Hours Are Needed?
+How Many Hours You Need

-As with other extracurricular activities, aim for quality over quantity.
-Shadowing for more than 100 hours probably won’t make you a more competitive applicant.
-By then, you’ve shown admissions committees that you’re committed to medicine and know what you’re getting yourself into.
+Once you’re over 100 hours, more shadowing probably won’t make you a more competitive applicant.
+By the 100-hour mark, you’ve shown admissions committees that you’re committed to medicine and that you know what you’re getting yourself into.
+At that point, consider investing more time in actual clinical or research experience to strengthen your application.

 I talked with Dr. Katzen about some tips concerning physician shadowing.
 With our combined experiences, the guide below should help you get the most out of shadowing a doctor.

-Choose a Specialty You’re Interested In
+#1: Choose a Specialty You’re Interested In

 We want someone who has an open mind to learn and see something that piques their interest once they see it in more depth.
 To me, anyone entering medical school should be entering it with an open mind and not with a preconceived notion as to what their final destination will be.

-Find the Right Opportunity
+#2: Find the Right Opportunity

-One option is to do your own research into local doctors of particular specialties.
-A good initial strategy is to send as many emails to local physicians as possible – shoot for 20-30 if possible.
+• Do your own research into local doctors of particular specialties.
+A good initial strategy is to send as many emails to local physicians as possible — shoot for 20-30 if possible.
 Of those, perhaps four or five will allow you to shadow or will be able to connect you to other physicians open to shadowing.

 Is it okay to shadow your own doctor?
 If you remain professional, yes, it is okay to shadow your own doctor.
 You can also ask your doctor for recommendations on doctors to shadow.